Red Wine in a GlassHow to Install Wine on LinuxCSS HTML Validator Logo

 Install Wine

 When asked, enter the number of each dependency you want to install separated by commas.
-It would look like this if you choose to install 10 optional dependencies.
+For example, it would look like this if you choose to install wine-mono and wine-gecko (though the numbers shown here may change with time).

 The next command will install Wine Development.
 If you prefer Wine Staging, replace wine with wine-staging.